 of Gurness - an amphora of a style that had become obsolete

-by 60AD.
 Roman goods of these dates were rare further south in Scotland,

 which would imply that, some time before Agricola invaded Scotland,

 the Orcadian inhabitants of Gurness had links and access to Roman